-For Your Benefit: How will the WEP & GPO Repeal Affect My Social Security Benefit?
+For Your Benefit: How will the WEP & GPO Repeal Affect Connecticut Teachers?

 Many retirees—approximately 2.8 million, potentially including you—are eagerly awaiting the benefits of the recently signed Social Security Fairness Act, enacted on January 5, 2025.
 This landmark legislation primarily repeals two provisions:

-Both of these provisions had a significant impact on the Social Security benefits of state and municipal government employees, such as teachers, police officers, firefighters, railroad retirement system participants, most permanent federal employees hired before 1984, and self-employed individuals with low net earnings.
+Both of these provisions had a significant impact on the Social Security benefits of state and municipal government employees, police officers, firefighters, railroad retirement system participants, most permanent federal employees hired before 1984, self-employed individuals with low net earnings, and most specifically to this blog post public school teachers, including those in Connecticut.
 The new law repeal is set to restore full benefits to those affected by these laws, retroactive to January 2024.

 —While this is an exciting turn for many retirees, it is important to note that the Social Security Administration (SSA) has stated that it may take a year or more to fully restore the benefits due to the complexity of recalculating payments for millions of affected individuals.—